cfpb/hmda-platform/institutions-api/README.md

 ```

-To load the data, issue the commands in the following [script](src/test/resources/institutions.sql)
+To load the data, issue the commands in the following [script](src/test/resources/institutions.sql) from the `psql` prompt

 To run the project: